luisdelarosaminaya/design-patterns/design-patterns/creational-patterns/singleton/README.md

 # Description

-The Singleton pattern is a [creational pattern](https://github.com/luisdelarosaminaya/design-patterns#creational-patterns).
+Singleton pattern is a [creational pattern](https://github.com/luisdelarosaminaya/design-patterns#creational-patterns).
 Its objective is to always provide the same object when instantiating a class.

 A commonly used example is a database connection: to avoid the cost of creating a new connection object for each interaction with the database, the implementation of the singleton pattern would be an option to consider.